American Water FREQUENTLY ASKED QUESTIONS

 Pay by Mail

-To obtain your state specific mailing address to send payment, visit your state's site under Billing & Payment in the Customer Service drop down menu.
+To obtain your state-specific mailing address to send payment, visit your state's site under Billing & Payment in the Customer Service drop-down menu.

 Pay In Person

-This information can also be found on the individual state site under Billing & Payment in the Customer Service drop down menu.
+This information can also be found on the individual state site under Billing & Payment in the Customer Service drop-down menu.

 Pay by Phone

 Make sure that the pipe coming into your home is not exposed to the elements.
 Most pipes are located underground.
 Once in your home, be sure the pipes are protected from any extreme temperatures at the point of entry.
 You can place insulation around or between where the pipe enters your home and the outside surface.
+Here is a fact sheet to help guide you.

 Human Resources